jfx2006/thunderbird-ci-docs/documentation/drivers/releasenotes/index.md

 # Generating a bug list

-Once you have completed the uplifts and have pushed to Mercurial, there is a `nach` command that will help generate a list of bugs that went into the release.
+Once you have completed the uplifts and have pushed to Mercurial, there is a `mach` command that will help generate a list of bugs that went into the release.

 You need a recent checkout of `mozilla-central` for `mach`.
 It doesn't need